 In 1583, Daihōji Yoshiuji was killed by Mogami Yoshiaki, the lord of Yamagata Castle, who had plans to advance into the Shōnai area.
 In a bid to prevent Yoshiaki’s invasion of the Shōnai, Shigenaga continued to support the Daihōji clan.
 To strengthen his alliance with Shigenaga, Yoshiuji’s younger brother, Daihōji Yoshioki, welcomed Shigenaga’s second son, Senshōmaru, as an adopted son (later known as Daihōji Yoshikatsu or Mutō Yoshikatsu).
 This, however, was fiercely opposed by kokujin aligned with the Mogami.
 While Shigenaga was pinned down by attacks by the Shibata, resistance spread across the Shōnai, enabling Yoshiaki to advance his army into the area.
 In the eleventh month of 1587, Oura Castle fell and Yoshioki killed himself while Yoshikatsu depended upon his father to flee.
 In the eighth month of 1588, Shigenaga and his second son, Yoshikatsu, invaded the Shōnai while Yoshiaki was engaged in battle against Date Masamune.
 At the Battle of Jūgorigahara, Shigenaga emerged victorious against allied kokujin opposed to the Mutō.
 In pursuit of the Mogami forces, Shigenaga advanced to Higashine but encountered a surprise attack and withdrew.
 In the fifth month of 1589, Shigenaga met Toyotomi Hideyoshi, upon which the Daihōji clan were publicly recognized as a security daimyō of Uesugi Kagekatsu.

-In 1590, when, upon orders of Hideyoshi, Uesugi Kagekatsu conducted surveys of the Yuri and Senboku districts, a quarrel arose between Shigenaga and a colleague named Irobe Nagazane.
-Soon thereafter, an uprising directed against the Toyotomi erupted in the Ōu region (Mutsu and Dewa provinces).
-The uprising was quelled, but Shigenaga and Yoshikatsu (father and son) were suspected of instigating the Fujishima uprising in the Shōnai.
+In 1590, when, upon orders of Hideyoshi, Uesugi Kagekatsu conducted surveys of the Yuri and Senboku districts, a quarrel arose between Shigenaga and another senior retainer named Irobe Nagazane who was assigned to Ōmori Castle in the Hiraka District of Dewa Province.
+Soon thereafter, the Senboku Uprising directed against the Toyotomi erupted in the Ouu region (Mutsu and Dewa provinces).
+The uprising was quelled, but Shigenaga and Yoshikatsu (father and son) were suspected of instigating the Fujishima Uprising in the Shōnai.
 The Toyotomi administration sent orders to the Uesugi family to mop-up the remnants of opposition forces whereupon the Uesugi led a large army into the Shōnai to fiercely suppress pockets of resistance.
 This uprising led to the demotion and expulsion of Shigenaga and Yoshikatsu to Yamato Province.
 Shigenaga was later pardoned owing to his participation in the Bunroku Campaign on the Korean Peninsula and awarded a fief of 10,000 koku, whereupon he returned to the service of the Uesugi.
 In 1598, after Kagegatsu was transferred to Aizu, Shigenaga was appointed the chamberlain of Moriyama Castle in the Tamura District.

 As the Battle of Sekigahara approached toward the end of the eighth month of 1600, upon orders of Kagekatsu, Shigenaga moved to Fukushima Castle in the Shinobu District.
 Along with Suda Nagayoshi of Yanagawa Castle, he prepared for invasion by the Date army.
 After the Battle of Sekigahara ended in victory for the Eastern Army, and Naoe Kanetsugu withdrew in defeat after attacking Mogami Yoshiaki, on 10/6, Katakura Kagetsuna, Moniwa Tsunamoto, and Yashiro Kageyori led the Date army on an attack against Fukushima Castle.
 Shigenaga first sent Yoshikatsu to intercept the attacking forces, but these forces lost in a field battle between Miyashiro and Senoue, causing Yoshikatsu to withdraw and hole-up with Shigenaga in Fukushima Castle.
 Isolated, the castle was then surrounded by Date forces who approached to the area below the castle.
 A unit led by Isago Mitsune charged the castle gate to press the attack, but learning that Iwai Nobuyoshi was coming from Miyashiro to attack along with marauding by the Suda, Shigenaga left the castle to take the offensive, resulting in a multi-pronged counterattack against the Date forces near the castle.
 After incurring significant losses (including the killing of Kokubun Geki (a retainer of Katakura Kagetsuna) and Suda Yaheizaemon)), Masamune had to suspend the attacks and, after the rapid-firing of volleys from arquebuses into the castle, returned to their position on Mount Kunimi.
 At this time, Suda Nagayoshi from Yanagawa Castle pursued the Date army who were assembling behind Mount Shinobu and attacked their logistics unit, enabling to capture the enemy battle flag.
 According to accounts from the Date family, plans by the Date army that had gathered on Mount Kunimi to invite Yokota Daigaku at Yanagawa Castle to collude with the Date ended in failure so a second assault against Fukushima Castle was suspended and the forces retreated to Kitame Castle early on 10/7.
 There is a theory that the forces withdrew by marching upstream along the Suriage RIver and from Moniwa via the Inego Pass to Kitame Castle.
 In any event, Shigenaga valiantly held Fukushima Castle against the Date forces.